Lucas-Froguel/devgrid/README.md

 ```bash
 make test
 ```
 after having build the application.
+Test coverage as of now is 95%.

 # The endpoints